If you’re looking for a quick and easy yet flavorful meal, try this Air Fryer Teriyaki Salmon recipe! Perfect for busy weeknights.

 I love eating teriyaki salmon over a bed of white rice.

-This dish is also delicious when served with any of the following side dishes:
+This air fryer teriyaki salmon recipe also makes a delicious dinner when served with any of the following side dishes:

 Many of the wines that traditionally pair well with salmon will also pair well with this teriyaki salmon dish.
 You just need to be careful because the teriyaki does add a whole new level of umami to the palate.